AndrasKovacs/staged/rts/RegionGraph3.md

 ### Using regions

-The most important thing about regions is the following:
+The most important property about regions is the following:

 **Objects stored in a region are alive as long as the region itself is alive.**

+First I give some code examples, then explain how the region property is used to optimize GC.

-Regions are alive simply when there's a reachable value of type `Region`.
-Regions can be passed as arguments and stored in constructors in the object language.
-Region-based mapping looks like this, fully explicitly:
+Location-polymorphic mapping looks like this, fully explicitly:

 ```
     data List (l : Loc) (A : ValTy) := Nil | Cons@l A (List l A)